OglesbyArt/BoughtPainting/README.md

         }
     }

-    //Desc: reads in all fields into an Artist object from user input
+    //Desc: reads in all fields into a Painting object from user input
     //Post: artistFirstName, artistLastName, and fashionabilityValue are modified public void readInRecord()
     {